What Are Chronic Hiccups?

 Underlying Cause

-More than 100 causes have been described, involving the central nervous system, gastrointestinal tract, thorax, and metabolic and pharmacologic causes.
+More than 100 causes have been described, spanning the central nervous system, gastrointestinal tract, thorax, and metabolic and pharmacologic triggers.

 Pathophysiology